| |

 Lampshades, Water Prisms and 3-D Flowers

-Make a panel lamp shade, from making sure your pattern is symetrical to tinning a vase cap, with this tutorial:
+Make a panel lamp shade, from making sure your pattern is symmetrical to tinning a vase cap, with this tutorial:

 Lampshade Construction